nix-community/nixago/docs/src/plugins/lefthook.md

 # Lefthook

 This plugin generates the `lefthook.yml` file for configuring [Lefthook][1].
-It provides a single function which allows configuring any of the [valid options][2].
+It provides a single function that allows configuring any of the [valid options][2].

 ## Using mkConfig